-NEMA adopts cash transfer programme in relief response - Nigeria Today
+NEMA Adopts Cash Transfer Programme In Relief Response - Nigeria Today

-IN AN effort to reposition relief response and ensure transparency in line with emerging global best practices, the National Emergency Management Agency, NEMA, is to expand the scope of relief intervention by adopting the Cash Transfer Tool as one of the strategic ways of reaching out to affected persons in the country.
-The Director General […]
+As part of the measures to reposition relief response and ensure transparency in line with emerging global best practices, the National Emergency Management Agency is to expand the scope of relief intervention by adopting the Cash Transfer Tool as one of the strategic ways of reaching out to affected persons in the country.

+The director general of NEMA, Engr.
+Mustapha Maihaja disclosed this at the occasion of Cash Transfer Preparedness Programme organized for staffs of the agency and Nigerian Red Cross by the International Committee for Red Cross (ICRC) in Abuja at the weekend.

+Represented by the director, Relief and Rehabilitation, Kayode Fagbemi, the DG said, “I have no doubt that this Cash Transfer Preparedness Programme is important considering the complex nature of relief management.
+This I belief, will surely lead to a paradigm shift in the management of relief operations in Nigeria in order to give dignity to the displaced population, especially in the North east”.

 Do you something awesome to share with the world?
 Click here to share